Pool Ionizer vs. Salt Chlorinator

 Chemical Use | Reduces chlorine by up to 80% | Reduces need for chlorine tablets but still produces chlorine |

-Water Feel | Soft, mineral-rich water | Softer than traditional chlorine pools but contains chlorine |
+Water Feel | Soft, mineral-rich water | Softer than traditional chlorine pools but contains sodium hydroxide |

-Sanitization Method | Copper and silver ions prevent bacteria and algae growth | Chlorine sanitizes and oxidizes contaminants |
+Sanitization Method | Copper, silver and zinc ions prevent bacteria and algae growth | Copper, silver, and zinc ions prevent bacteria and algae growth |

 Odor | No strong chlorine smell | Reduced chlorine odor compared to traditional pools |

-Skin & Eye Irritation | Gentle on skin and eyes | Less irritation than traditional chlorine but may still cause sensitivity |
+Skin & Eye Irritation | Gentle on skin and eyes because of low chlorine and no sodium hydroxide | Less irritation than traditional chlorine and but may still cause sensitivity |

-Maintenance | Requires occasional ion level testing and electrode replacement | Requires salt cell cleaning and occasional salt level adjustments |
+Maintenance | Requires occasional ion level testing and electrode replacement | Requires salt cell cleaning, occasional salt level adjustments, and salt cell replacement |

-Longevity | Electrodes typically last 1-3 years | Salt cells need replacement every 3-5 years |
+Longevity | Electrodes typically last 6-12 months | Salt cells need replacement every 3-5 years |

 Environmental Impact | Eco-friendly with minimal chemical discharge | Reduces chemical use but still relies on chlorine |